 The characters of the famous tale have grown older...

 Red Riding Hood has gone missing in a mission!

 He's visited the Grandmother first, to gather any clues - wait, this one looks so much like the Old Wolf...
 AAAGH!

 Welcome to my Even Hunter list, the next generation of Face Hunter.

-UPDATE: with DoD reveals, the list entered a new Theorycraft phase, waiting for release.
-The deck is currently further shifted towards Face archetype.
+DoD UPDATE: the deck is currently further shifted towards Face archetype.

 > It's better than you think: I just climbed from rank 5 to rank 3 with it, with a winrate that I believe should float around 60%.
 Sure, this is also because i am skilled with the deck (after losing tons of games), but the results are quite good for an out-of-radars archetype.

 Even with no board-significant turn-1 plays, Secrets are perfect to regain initiative and keep up with Tempo.